 Over time, I realized I’ve been on the path of my calling my entire life.
 Reflecting back on my life, I also realized being my authentic self, who I genuinely am, has always involved making a difference in other lives.
 I’ve always wanted to see people be the best they can be.

 Just some of what I’m proud of.

 There have been so many lessons along the way.
 The unplanned life experiences; unhealthy relationships, letting people go, letting “stuff” go even after letting the people go, loss, grief and healing, unhappy workplaces, challenges and conflict with intentionally living an authentic, non-conforming life.

 Regrets?
 Absolutely!
 I’m just not the one to claim otherwise.
 But, I do claim being grateful for lessons learned.
 I believe who I am becoming is not only exactly who I’ve been all along but also, who I was intended to be; before I was even born.

 Wrapping up; here’s just a little more about Mindful Memo…

-You’ll find articles posted about letting go, peace, kindness, motivation, inspiration, mindfulness, spirituality, relationships, love, happiness, fun-days, minimalism and simplicity.
+You’ll find articles posted about letting go, peace, honesty, kindness, motivation, inspiration, mindfulness, spirituality, relationships, love, happiness, fun-days, minimalism and simplicity.
 While not a site specifically about religion, much here notably originates from Christianity principles.
 Each of us can decide what’s practical and what can make a great difference as it pertains to our lives.
 It’s about a desire to be a better human.